 So next time you're looking for a healthier snack for your kiddies (or yourself), then definitely try a batch of these yummy Healthy Coco-Pop Bars.
 I promise they'll give your usual 3pm Freddo frog a run for it's money! xx

-- 4 cups (120g) rice bubbles or any puffed rice
+- 120 g (4 cups) rice bubbles or any puffed rice

-Take out of the fridge and cut into bars.
+- Take out of the fridge and cut into bars.
+Note - they will soften once out of the fridge.